 "Do I need a Commercial Driver's License to Drive a School Bus?"

-I have nothing to base this answer on except from friends and online forums, but I do prefer the DT466 by International (also known as Navistar).
+I do prefer the DT466 Mechanical Engine.
 The transmission I usually look for is the MT - 643.
 A beefier transmission more suitable for highway speeds.
 This is the combination that is equipped on my bus and I couldn't be happier.
-I usually trust International, Caterpillar, and Cummins.
-I have found that although all three companies are reliable parts are expensive.
-From Most expensive to affordable: Caterpillar, International, Cummins.
+I do like Catepillar engines as well, I do think they are a good motor, but just more expensive to maintain.
+But you get what you pay for.

 Watch for these combinations: